-- The course has been completed in summer school. - The course was completed during a prior school year. - The course level is incorrect or an enrollment error is evident. - The subject is repeated on the schedule. - The student wishes to attempt, under a different teacher, a course previously failed. - A particular course is required to graduate.
+- The course has been completed in a virtual setting. - The course level is incorrect or an enrollment error is evident. - The student wishes to attempt, under a different teacher, a course previously failed. - A particular course is required to graduate.